 RV refrigerators are a different animal from the one in your kitchen.
 Most Dometic and Norcold units are absorption fridges.
 There’s no compressor, no hum, no fan you can hear.
 Instead, a heat source boils an ammonia-water solution, and gravity plus chemistry pull the heat out of the cabinet.
 That design is quiet and runs on propane, which is great for boondocking.
 It also fails in ways that confuse people used to standard fridges.

-About 24,000 people a month in the US look for help with these units, and almost nobody writes about them honestly.
+Thousands of RV owners a year search for help with these units, and almost nobody writes about them honestly.
 Here’s the real picture.

 How an absorption fridge actually cools